What is a skull X-ray?

 What are the risks of a skull X-ray?

-discuss any concerns with your healthcare provider before the procedure.
+You may have other risks.
+Ask your healthcare provider before the procedure.

 How do I get ready for a skull X-ray?

 procedure to you and ask if you have questions.

-- Tell the radiologic technologist if you have a prosthetic (artificial) eye, because the prosthesis can create a confusing shadow
+If you have a prosthetic (artificial) eye, because the prosthesis can create a shadow

 on an X-ray of the skull

 What happens during a skull X-ray?